navikt/kafka-sandbox/README.md

 http://kafka.apache.org/documentation.html#producerconfigs

-### Error handling: detecting message loss with sequence-producer/consumer
+### Error handling: detecting message loss with sequence-producer/consumer   <a name="kafka-message-loss"/>

 The 'sequence-producer' and corresponding 'sequence-consumer' commands can be used for simple detection of message loss or reordering.
 The producer will send